 I was advised to hike the Bright Angel Trail on my day in the Grand Canyon.
 This trail into the canyon is steep yet maintained and not that hard at first sight.
 However be extremely cautious as the hike down is easy (you are still fresh and not too tired) but going back up is much harder, as you will be hiking in the sun and heat most of the time.
 It’s recommended that you do not go beyond Indian Gardens, which was also the spot I used as my turnaround point.

-The path was pretty easy and while the sun came up and the temperatures were still enjoyable, I hiked down 900 metres in less than two hours.
+The trail was pretty easy and while the sun came up and the temperatures were still enjoyable, I hiked down 900 metres in less than two hours.
 I knew though that the way up would be much more difficult, with the heat on my back.
 After I had a little break I started my ascend and eventually arrived back at the rim about 3.5 hours later.
 Looking back at it, it was hot yet fairly easy, as I was fit and properly equipped.
 I did however see people totally unfit for this hike, they were almost crawling back up and did not have proper gear neither enough drinking water.

 More information about the trail and where to find water can be found here on the US National Park website.